jpodlasnisky/pinho-challenge/README.md

 # JS Code Challenge sent by Pinho
 JS application developed to solve the challenged proposed by Pinho.
 Both backend and frontend were developed by me to solve this.
-Pay attention to create your own .env files.
+Pay attention to the following:
+1. Create your own .env files.
+2. Run a PostgreSQL server through Docker. (the docker-compose file is located in backend folder)
+3. Run ```npm start``` for /backend and /frontend/crud-frontend.
+They're two distinct enviroments.
+4. The default config for backend will run on http://localhost:3333
+5. The default config for frontend will run on http://localhost:3000
+6. If you have any doubts or issues about the project, don't hesitate to contact me.

 ## Languages, Frameworks and Technologies
 > ![npm](https://img.shields.io/npm/v/express?color=black&label=NodeJS&logo=node.js)